GregStanton/webgl2-glsl-primer/README.md

 <details>
 <summary><strong>Q:</strong> Can you give a concrete example to indicate the purpose of <code>gl.ELEMENT_ARRAY_BUFFER</code>?</summary>
-<p><strong>A:</strong> Suppose you want to create a quadrilateral from four vertices.
-This needs to be created out of triangles, and there are two ways to triangulate a quadrilateral.
+<p><strong>A:</strong> Suppose you want to create a rectangle from four vertices.
+This needs to be created out of triangles, and there are two ways to triangulate a rectangle.
 The element array buffer can be used to specify the triangulation, by indicating which vertices should be connected.</p>
 </details>

 <details>